Best family resorts and hotels in Australia

 Whether you’re hitting the beach, exploring the mountains or perusing the city, New South Wales has your family covered.
 Sydney explorers will adore the Swissotel where kids can sleep peacefully in fully decorated bedrooms, equipped with age-appropriate toys.
 Further afield, Dubbo’s Zoofari Lodge is a must for wildlife lovers.
 Perched within a savanna, you’ll rise to an incredible sight of roaming animals before an action-packed day of family fun and wildlife encounters.

 If the mountains are calling, look no further than the Blue Mountains’ Fairmont Resort which features its very own KidsZone complete with everything a child could ask for, from merry-go-rounds to arcades and horses.
-If you’re happy to splash the cash, the nearby One & Only Wolgan Valley is the ultimate spot for a meaningful and relaxing family holiday where kids can learn about the environment on the Junior Rangers program while parents unwind poolside.

 But if you’re craving the beach, create a home away from home at Port Macquarie’s Flynn Beach Resort which has a kids club and an abundance of family activities.